VizLoreLabs/LCI-FIC2-SE/Activity_and_Context_Recognition/README.md

 - An example on how to use the REST API can be found on the default webpage on {ip}:{port}
 - You can collect your own sensory data sets (training and test data sets) with the Android application: https://github.com/VizLoreLabs/LCI-FIC2-SE/tree/master/SensorCollector

-If problems occur during the installation or usage contact Dimitrije Jankov on dimitrije.jankov@vizlore.com

 ## Linux (Ubuntu 12.04) installation:

 - download GitHub repo from https://github.com/VizLoreLabs/LCI-FIC2-SE/tree/master/Activity_and_Context_Recognition